 - Staff sharing.
 In the event of widespread staff illness, we have a contingency plan in place with other local family-run and well-respected funeral directors to share personnel if required.
 Rest assured you will still see the same high standards of care and professionalism from all of our partner organisations.

 - We would protect our clients and staff by restricting viewings.
 However, we would do our best to enable clients to sit with the coffin during this period.

 - We may be unable to conduct any ‘into church’ provision or ‘into house’ during this period.

 - The funeral director and staff would not remain in a chapel or other venue during the service.
 They will remain close by, outside, ready to assist you when required.

 - Pre- and post-funeral gatherings may not be possible.

 - In the case of coronavirus related deaths, we may have to arrange a prompt funeral to prevent unnecessary storage and handling of the deceased.

-- We may not be offering our hygienic treatment (embalming) during this period.
+- We will continue to offer our hygienic treatment (embalming) during this time.

 - Outside organisations will impose rules and restrictions – we will adapt our working practices to follow these.

 We ask that all visitors to our office are aware of the following: